BryanShin5/CS506-Fall2025-Project/README.md

 ## Test Plan
 - **Training set:** Data from September 20th – October 20th.
 - **Test set:** Reserve data starting from November 20th as a holdout.

-## GitHub & Collaboration Plan
-The repository will include:
-- `data/` for datasets (with `.gitignore` to exclude large/raw data).
-- `notebooks/` for exploration and analysis.
-- `src/` for reusable code.
-- `docs/` for documentation.

-Proposal and final results will be submitted through this GitHub repository.

 ## How to reproduce:
 - run make setup in the terminal.
 Will create a virtual environment.